HIPERFIT/hiperfit.github.com/about.md

 financial mathematics, declarative domain specific languages, parallel functional programming, and high-performance systems.
-Besides the research component, application experts from the financial sector (HIPERFIT [partners](partners.html)) contribute cutting edge knowledge from their respective fields to bear on problems transcending their own field of expertise.
+Besides the research component, application experts from the financial sector contribute cutting edge knowledge from their respective fields to bear on problems transcending their own field of expertise.

 Funded by the [Danish Council for Strategic Research (DSF)](http://en.fi.dk/councils-commissions/the-danish-council-for-strategic-research),